2i2c-org/2i2c-org.github.io/content/blog/2026/copyfail-mitigation/index.md

 - Thanks to [Yuvi](/authors/yuvi-panda) for the PR that reduces JupyterHub's exposure to this back in 2021!
 - Thanks to [iwanhae](https://github.com/iwanhae/copyfail-ebpf-k8s) for the eBPF daemonset we deployed in Kubernetes, and to [JupyterHub](../../../collaborators/jupyterhub/) for the upstream kubespawner hardening that lowered our exposure.
 - Thanks to our collaborators at [NASA VEDA](../../../collaborators/nasa-veda/) for the ongoing conversations about hub security.
+- Thanks to our collaborators at [Pythia](../../../collaborators/pythia/) for supporting ongoing work around security in JupyterHub and BinderHub, especially on non-commercial cloud like JetStream.